-Currently the overall limit invested by Tameside, the GM Pension Fund and the GMMDAF in one institution should not exceed a combined amount of £95m.
-Of this £95m, a maximum of £75m may be invested by the Pension Fund, £15m by Tameside and £5m by the GMMDAF.
+Currently the overall limit invested by Tameside and the GM Pension Fund in one institution should not exceed a combined amount of £90m.
+Of this £95m, a maximum of £75m may be invested by the Pension Fund, £15m by Tameside.